elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Moved Harbor Swift configuration to `objectStorage.swift` to use the same as for Thanos.
 - Rewritten Falco overrides to use user editable macros with is used by upstream configuration.
 - User alertmanager is now enabled by default.
+- Moved the excluded namespace for velero and hnc from templates to configs.

 ### Fixed